arjunmadgavkar/JavaScript/speak-js/Speak-JS.md

   "required": [ "productId" ]
 }
 ```
+# Functions
+## Invoke
+* Definition: When a function is **invoked** it is called automatically rather than explicitly.
+For example, a constructor is invoked when you create an object of a certain class.
+However, if you have a line of code that explicitly calls a method (such as `myObj.sum()`) then you are calling the `sum` method rather than invoking it.
+* Spoken examples:
+  * When you create that object its constructor is **invoked.**
 # Other
 ## Resolve
 * Definition: **Resolving** a variable means that assigning a variable to a certain value. **Resolution** happens once a variable has a certain value ([link](https://www.revolvy.com/page/Name-resolution-%28programming-languages%29)).